TROUBLESHOOTING

 • Driver issues - Update your Audio driver, Video driver and Motherboard BIOS in that order, checking each time if the issues go away.
 Make sure to use the latest driver from the manufacturers website for your operating system.

-• Extend your memory - Check the manual page on the CPU & Memory panel.
+• Extend your memory (legacy systems) - This only applies to legacy Windows 32 Bit operating systems (not Windows 11 / 64 Bit Windows).
+Check the manual page on the CPU & Memory panel.
 Adding more physical RAM can improve responsiveness where data was previously saved in the Page File.
 This is only likely to help if you are using 4 GB or less.

 • CPU performance check - Search for your CPU's performance score on CPU Benchmark.
 Here's how we grade scores (multicore benchmarks):